-In this course, students will analyze the origin, formation, and development of personality.
-They will perform a critical analysis of the concept as defined throughout history.
-They will examine the concept of personality from the main theoretical concepts and schools of thought.
-They will comprehend how individuals develop cognitive, behavioral, and affective patterns of behavior.
+In this course, students will examine the concept of personality from various perspectives and according to the main theoretical approaches and schools of thought.
+They will evaluate the traits and characteristics observed in the formation and development of personality, taking into consideration cognitive, behavioral, and affective patterns of behavior.
+Finally, they will critically analyze the historical evolution of the concept of personality and the contributions of various theories that try to define it.
 (Pre-requisites: PSYC 1010, PSYC 1020)

-PSYC 2300: Crisis Intervention: 3 credits
+PSYC 2300: Crisis Intervention : 3 credits

 In this course, students will analyze the phenomenology, characteristics, and manifestations associated with mental health crises and emergencies.
 They will evaluate the various types of crises associated with human developmental stages and the context in which they manifest to determine the appropriate therapeutic intervention.
 Additionally, students will apply skills and techniques used in crisis intervention.
 (Pre-requisites: PSYC 1010, PSYC 1020, PSYC 3520)